Girls and Women

 How Girls Can Be Affected

-• Spontaneous (de novo) gene changes
+• Spontaneous (de novo) gene mutations

-• Skewed X-inactivation
+• Non-random X-inactivation

+leading to preferential expression of the X chromosome with the mutant HPRT1 gene.
 Sometimes the body turns off the healthy X chromosome more often than expected, leaving fewer cells able to make the needed enzyme.

-• Problems with the second X chromosome
+• Problems with the second X chromosome (Structural or functional abnormalities)

 If the second X chromosome is missing, altered, or not fully functional, it may not compensate for the affected X chromosome.